 - SHA256 The current generation, modern hashing algorithm (of SHA2 series).
 It is suitable for cryptographically-secure purposes.
 Included in the MicroPython core and any board is recommended to provide this, unless it has particular code size constraints. - SHA1 A previous generation algorithm.
 Not recommended for new usages, but SHA1 is a part of number of Internet standards and existing applications, so boards targeting network connectivity and interoperability will try to provide this. - MD5 A legacy algorithm, not considered cryptographically secure.
 Only selected boards, targeting interoperability with legacy applications, will offer this.

 '''

-hash.update(data)
+class uhashlib.sha256([data])

+Create an SHA256 hasher object and optionally feed data into it.

 '''